 You might think you’ll spot traps and avoid them.
 But ask yourself, are you 100% confident in every link you’ve ever clicked?
 Are you willing to bet all your Bitcoin or Ethereum on that?

-Because the digital currency space is relatively young, there are investment scams trying to part you from your money.
+Because the cryptocurrency space is relatively young, there are investment scams trying to part you from your money.
 Scams come in all shapes and sizes but with a little practise, you can easily spot and avoid them.

 99% of cloud mining operations are suspicious.
 Legitimate Bitcoin miners will tell you that the profit margins on mining are razor thin.
 There is nobody out there mining Bitcoin, making 10%, 20%, 30% per month as these scams are promising.
 Avoid these at all costs.